JochenFromm/QuoteInspector/README.md

 This project uses currently Angular 7.1 and was generated with [Angular CLI](https://github.com/angular/angular-cli).

+The Quotes itself can be found in the assets directory [here](https://github.com/JochenFromm/QuoteInspector/blob/master/src/assets/quotes.txt)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.